samuelvenetianer/WplusJetsAnalysis/README.md

 # WplusJetsAnalysis
-Pythia analysis code developed by bjohns
+Pythia analysis code developed by bjohns.
+Tarball available for download at: https://github.com/bjohns664297/WplusJetsBaseline

 Once you have used WplusJetsBaseline to create a root file output in /WplusJetsBaseline/pythia-outputs, you can analyze the result using WplusJetsAnalysis.